Accessing and editing data¶

 type behave to a limited extent like a list of strings.
 It is not possible to delete any item

-from a LabelView
+from a LabelView.

-The supported functions are listed in the table below, where grp
+The supported functions are listed in the table below, where grp is a LabelView,

-a level index, and v
+i a level index, and v a label value:

 Expression |